Biden calls DACA ruling “disappointing,” urges Congress to act

 The Justice Department intends to appeal the decision and the Department of Homeland Security will issue a proposed DACA rule in the future, the president said.

-However, he cautioned that neither department’s action would be an effective replacement for Congressional action.
+However, he cautioned that neither department’s action would be an effective replacement for congressional action.

 Lawmakers for decades have been at a stalemate over the fate of the program, which decides the fate of young adult illegal immigrants who came to the U.S. as children and are seen as the most sympathetic cases.